-Fig. 3: Kurento Media Server capabilities
+Fig. 6: Kurento Media Server capabilities

-- Fully Processable Media Streams Kurento enables not only interactive interpersonal communications (e.g. Skype-like with conversational call push/reception capabilities), but also human-to-machine (e.g. Video on Demand through real-time streaming) and machine-to-machine (e.g. remote video recording, multisensory data exchange) communications. - Modular Processing of Media Modularization achieved through media elements and pipelines allows defining the media processing functionality of an application through a "graph-oriented" language, where the application developer is able to create the desired logic by chaining the appropriate functionalities. - Auditable Processing Kurento is able to generate rich and detailed information for QoS monitoring, billing and auditing. - Seamless IMS integration Kurento is designed to support seamless integration into the IMS infrastructure of Telephony Carriers. - Transparent Media Adaptation Layer Kurento provides a transparent media adaptation layer to make the convergence among different devices having different requirements in terms of screen size, power consumption, transmission rate, etc. possible.
+- Suitable for the Cloud Kurento is suitable to be integrated into cloud environments to act as a PaaS (Platform as a Service) component. - Media Pipelines Chaining Media Elements via Media Pipelines is an intuitive approach to challenge the complexity of multimedia processing. - Application development Developers do not need to be aware of internal Kurento Media Server complexities: all the applications can deployed in any technology or framework the developer likes, from client to server.
+From browsers to cloud services. - End-to-End Communication Capability Kurento provides end-to-end communication capabilities so developers do not need to deal with the complexity of transporting, encoding/decoding and rendering media on client devices. - Fully Processable Media Streams Kurento enables not only interactive interpersonal communications (e.g. Skype-like with conversational call push/reception capabilities), but also human-to-machine (e.g. Video on Demand through real-time streaming) and machine-to-machine (e.g. remote video recording, multisensory data exchange) communications. - Modular Processing of Media Modularization achieved through media elements and pipelines allows defining the media processing functionality of an application through a "graph-oriented" language, where the application developer is able to create the desired logic by chaining the appropriate functionalities. - Auditable Processing Kurento is able to generate rich and detailed information for QoS monitoring, billing and auditing. - Seamless IMS integration Kurento is designed to support seamless integration into the IMS infrastructure of Telephony Carriers. - Transparent Media Adaptation Layer Kurento provides a transparent media adaptation layer to make the convergence among different devices having different requirements in terms of screen size, power consumption, transmission rate, etc. possible.